RosscoIMF/S.P.R.I.N.G./README.md

 Standalone executable.
 No need for installation.
 Unzip and run SPRING.exe to start.

 S.P.R.I.N.G was designed to help you analyze and reverse-engineer springs by measuring their physical properties and applying Hooke’s Law to calculate a spring’s potential energy (PE).
-You can then compare the PE to the muzzle energy (ME) to evaluate how efficiently the rifle converts the spring’s stored energy into kinetic energy.
+You can then compare the PE to the muzzle energy (ME) to evaluate how efficiently the rifle converts the spring’s stored energy into kinetic energy (KE).

 The app allows you to input details about the spring and its configuration, and it calculates key values such as: